Moving to Ireland from the USA 2026: Visa, Cost & Reality

 Irish taxes

 You still must file US taxes.
-The US requires citizens to file taxes regardless of where they live.
+The US is one of two countries (with Eritrea) that taxes citizens on worldwide income regardless of residence.

 Key points:

-- Foreign Tax Credit: Offset Irish taxes against US liability
+- Foreign Tax Credit: offset Irish taxes against US liability (IRS Form 1116)

-- FBAR reporting: Required if foreign accounts exceed $10,000 at any point
+- FBAR (FinCEN 114): required if your aggregate foreign accounts exceed $10,000 at any point in the year (FinCEN)

 Shipping and moving your belongings